soitun/dockerc/README.md

 $ git submodule update
 ```

 This will ensure that you download and update all relevant submodule contents.

-Once the submodules are properly initialized, you can proceed with the compilation instructions below.
+dockerc uses a patched version of the zig compiler than can be found on the
+[nils-dockerc-version branch][5] of the NilsIrl/zig repository.
+There is an
+[open PR][6] for the patch to be included in upstream zig.

+To compile dockerc use the following commands:

 ```
 $ zig build -Doptimize=ReleaseSafe -Dtarget=x86_64-linux-musl